 We’ve been very lucky to get our kids to the beach fairly regularly from a young age.
 Aside from trips around Southeast Asia (gosh I miss those), we’ve spent the past couple of summers in Corsica where the house is just a short walk to the beach (sigh, I miss that too).
 Though Bali beaches are still a dream away, in Singapore, we’re still fortunate enough to be able to head over to Sentosa or East Coast Park year-round to enjoy a little salt, sand and sun.

 Especially when you have young children, getting ready for a day out at the beach can require military-style preparation.
-Keeping everyone cool, hydrated, fed, entertained, rested, clean, dry and safe is no easy task!
+Ensuring the kids are decked out in swimwear with sun protection, or coordinating everyone's outfits in family matching swimwear, is no easy task!
 Here are my top tips for getting ready for your beach day out.

 If you don’t have access to a car where you can stash extra necessities, you’ll need to bring everything you need with you, especially if you’re headed to a public beach with limited amenities.
 Pick a bag that’s light and easy to clean when it inevitably gets wet and full of sand.
-Bring light towels or thin blankets to sit on, instead of big bulky beach towels.
+Bring a light Turkish towel or thin blanket to sit on, instead of a big bulky beach towel.
 I also recommend bringing baby in a carrier rather than a stroller, as you really don’t want to be wheeling that thing through the sand.
 It also leaves your hands free to schlep all the other stuff you’ll need for the day.

 Ah the toys.
 The more toys you bring, the more you have to carry, keep track of and clean afterward.
 Kids can usually entertain themselves well, so one bucket and spade per kid, as well as a ball and maybe a frisbee is generally enough.
 For older kids, snorkels are a great way for them to explore the area around the beach.